Dear reader of ADxS.org, please excuse the disruption.

 11. Ether lipid deficiency causes hyperactivity and other ADHD symptoms

-A deficiency of ether lipid (which has also been found in Alzheimer’s patients), as modeled by blocking glycerone phosphate O-acyltransferase, leads to a severe disturbance of the neurotransmitter balance.
-The symptoms observed in mice are59
+A deficiency of ether lipid (which has also been found in Alzheimer’s patients), as modeled by blocking glycerone phosphate O-acyltransferase, leads to a severe disorder of neurotransmitter balance.
+The symptoms observed in mice are60

 • Hyperactivity